 If you are following my recent articles, you must have already aware of my mid-2012 MacBook Pro crash and how I copied my Time Machine backup to Windows laptop to access my important files and data.
-After a couple of trips to Apple service center, technician concluded it as a motherboard failure.
+After a couple of trips to the Apple service center, technician concluded it as a motherboard failure.
 Shockingly they quoted almost the same price of my MacBook Pro for repair.

 Obviously, I decided to say final adieu to my 2012 MacBook Pro and purchased a refurbished MacBook Pro 2017.
-One of the important things I looked before getting a refurbished MacBook is battery cycle count to determine its usage and health.
+One of the important things I looked before getting a refurbished MacBook is the battery cycle count to determine its usage and health.

 Battery cycle count of MacBook is a powerful indicator to find out the usage of the previous owner.
 Luckily the battery cycle count is just 3 when I purchased it and the device is only 2 months old.
 This is the clear sign that the previous owner has not used the device regularly and I decided to buy it.

-In this guide, I’ll show how to find out battery cycle count of your MacBook Pro or MacBook Air easily.
+In this guide, I’ll show how to find out the battery cycle count of your MacBook Pro or MacBook Air easily.
 But before getting straight into the process, you must know the meaning of battery cycle count and how it is calculated.

 What is Battery Cycle Count

 The battery cycle count is not rocket science and it is very easy to understand.
 Every battery of an electronic device discharges while using it without power supply and charges when connected to the power source.